The FTC Charges For COPPA Violation

 VI.
 PROHIBITION AGAINST MISREPRESENTATIONS TO THE ASSESSOR

-IT IS FURTHER ORDERED that Defendants, whether acting directly or indirectly, in connection with any Assessment required by Provision V of this Order titled Information Security Assessments by a Third Party, must not misrepresent in any manner, expressly or by implication, any fact material to the Assessor's:
+IT IS FURTHER ORDERED that Defendants, whether acting directly or indirectly, in connection with any Assessment required by Provision V of this Order titled Information Security Assessments by a Third Party, must not misrepresent in any manner, expressly or by implication, any fact material to the Assessor's: (1) determination of whether each Covered Business has implemented and maintained Provision IV of this Order titled Mandated Information Security Program; (2) assessment of the effectiveness of the implementation and maintenance of sub-Provisions IV.AH; or (3) identification of any gaps or weaknesses in the Information Security Program.

 VII.
 ANNUAL CERTIFICATION